 The program must be presented with respect to the ICF principles, including description and analysis of applicable impairment types, activity and participation limitations management approaches and vocational goals, positioned at the focus of the program.

-If you wish to submit a programme, please go to next section.
+If you wish to submit a programme of care to accreditation please follow these instructions.

 Dr. Anda Nulle, Dr. Iuly Treger